Curriculum Overview

 Advising

-Advisors work individually with students on goal setting, self-assessment, and building self-advocacy skills.
-CIP's experienced Advisors help students and their family members navigate the transition from adolescence to adulthood.
+CIP Advisors work individually with students on personal goal setting, weekly self-assessment, building self-advocacy and self-disclosure skills.
+Our experienced Advisors help students and their family members navigate the transition from adolescence to adulthood.

 autism transition program |